 Rampant impunity remains prevalent in the judicial system.
 The most flagrant example is the systematic impunity that exists with respect to the on-going enforced disappearances and the secret extrajudicial executions of 1988; many of the perpetrators involved continue to hold positions of power, including in key judicial, prosecutorial and government bodies responsible for ensuring that victims receive justice.
 Indeed, the newly appointed head of the judiciary, Ebrahim Raisi, is one of the aforementioned perpetrators, who was the deputy prosecutor general of Tehran in 1988 and a member of the Tehran “death commission”.

 The work carried out by the Special Rapporteur has been critical to amplifying the voices of victims of human rights abuses within the UN system.
 This work also supports a stifled domestic civil society, identifies systemic challenges, stimulates discussions about human rights within Iran, calls for key human rights reforms, and takes action on a large number of individual cases through individual communications, thereby saving or otherwise impacting the lives of many in Iran.

 For all these reasons, we call on your government to support the renewal of the mandate of the UN Special Rapporteur on human rights in Iran, and show that the community of states requires tangible change in the human rights record of the country, in line with Iran’s treaty obligations and UPR commitments.

 Abdorrahman Boroumand Center

 The Advocates for Human Rights

 All Human Rights for All in Iran

-Association for Human Rights of the Azerbaijani People in Iran
+Association for the Human Rights of the Azerbaijani people in Iran (AHRAZ)

 Balochistan Human Rights Group